-Americans Go Home: Canadians Track U.S. Boaters Sneaking Across The Border
+Americans, Go Home: Canadians Track U.S. Boaters Sneaking Across The Border

-Americans Go Home: Canadians Track U.S. Boaters Sneaking Across The Border
+Americans, Go Home: Canadians Track U.S. Boaters Sneaking Across The Border

 Canadians are typically seen as pretty friendly people, and until the coronavirus pandemic, most were happy to welcome Americans.